swikrit09/CodeClause_CommunityWebsite/README.md

 - **View Questions and Answers:** The main page of the website displays a list of questions asked by various users.
 Users can click on a question to view its details and the corresponding answers.

-- **Search Functionality:** The website may offer a search functionality to allow users to search for questions based on specific keywords or tags.

 - **User Authentication:** This website has user authentication features, such as user registration and login, to manage user access and permissions.
 This ensures that the user can only ask a question or answer a question if and only if they are registered on the website.

 ## Technologies Used